The Myth of an Open API in Staffing Software Integration

 An open API does not mean that the database is completely open and any application can plug in and be useful.
 The term from that standpoint is a bit misleading.
 In order for applications to be able to communicate effectively to one another with true meaning and purpose, development work is required.
 Development teams at each end work together in order to decide what information should be shared and the triggers that launch the discussions between the two separate environments.
 Sometimes this information is already determined by one of the applications, and another environment may need to comply with the specifications in order to utilize the API.

-An API Integration is a Partnership
+A Staffing Software API Integration is a Partnership

-An Open API is Often Not a Simple Plug In
+An Open API is Often Not a Simple Plug-In

 Questions about what it means to have an open API?
 Contact Ultra-Staff EDGE Staffing Software today!